Skip to content

 • Human-in-the-loop (HITL) — agents pause for human authorization

-• Configurable approval scope via YAML contracts
+• Configurable approval scope via YAML rules

 Docs